-This spring, the West Big Data Innovation Hub (WBDIH) partnered with the Southern California Tribal Digital Village (SCTDV) to host a data awareness ‘carpentry’ event at Pala, a San Diego county tribal community.
+In April, the West Big Data Innovation Hub partnered with the Southern California Tribal Digital Village (SCTDV) and The Carpentries to host a data awareness/carpentry event at Pala, a San Diego county tribal community.
 Participants spent two days learning foundational data and software skills including Python, Github, Jupyter, as well as various visualization and statistical techniques.
-The event was part of a larger initiative between the WBDIH and The Carpentries to expand the network of instructors and data science workforce development events in the western United States.
-The WBDIH is proud to spotlight one of its members, and carpentry event attendee, Shianne Elam, with this guest column by Billiekai Boughton from the San Diego Supercomputer Center.
+The event was part of a larger initiative between the WBDIH and the Carpentries to expand the network of instructors and data skills events in the western United States.
+The West Big Data Innovation Hub is proud to spotlight one of its members, and carpentry event attendee, Shianne Elam.

 Q: What’s your current work position?
 Is there anything in particular that made you want to work there?

 A: I am currently the Administrative Assistant to the Director of Technology at the Southern California Tribal Chairmen’s Association.
 I’ve always wanted to work close to home (on the reservation) and was looking for a job through one of the tribes, SCTCA just so happened to be hiring in Pala, CA.